Oeilden8/find-your-lol-champion/README.md

 # find-your-lol-champion

 A list of league of legends champions, to help you choose one by gameplay type and difficulty.
-You can visite here : https://oeilden8.github.io/find-your-lol-champion/
+You can visit here : https://oeilden8.github.io/find-your-lol-champion/

 ## Features